NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 refine and analyze cohorts.
 Applications have access to all the current cohort information and can use that information to query the GDC API for additional information.

 Local and Cohort filters are available to applications.
-Local filters are filters that are specific to the application, and are used to refine the data that is displayed in the application.
-Local filters are those available from the GDC API, and are typically not the most common.
+Local filters are filters that are specific to the application and are used to refine the data that is displayed in the application.
+Local filters are those available from the GDC API and are typically not the most common.
 For example in the Mutation Frequency application, the local filters are the gene and mutation type filters.
 In the figure below the local filters are highlighted in yellow.
-These filter are used to refine the input cohort allowing users to drill down to specific genes and mutation types of interest in the cohort.
+These filters are used to refine the input cohort allowing users to drill down to specific genes and mutation types of interest in the cohort.

 ![Mutation Frequency](./images/mutation_frequency_app.png)

 ### Local vs Global Filters

 A Portal application's input can be anything including a single cohort or multiple cohorts.
-Application then can either add filter to refine the cohort by adding filters, create additional cohorts, or display the data in a visualization.
-Applications typlically
+The application then can either add filters to refine the cohort by adding filters, create additional cohorts, or display the data in a visualization.
+Applications typically
 have:
 * local filters that are used to refine the data displayed in the application.
 * UI components that are used to display the data in the application.